Air transports of heads of state and government: India

 Air India One B777-300ER used by the President, Vice President and Prime Minister of India.

-Air India One (AIC001) is the callsign of any aircraft with the President, Vice President or the Prime Minister of India on board.
+India One (AIC001) is the callsign of any aircraft with the President, Vice President or the Prime Minister of India on board.
 For international travel, two dedicated Indian Air Force Boeing 777-300ERs with registrations K7066 and K7067 which arrived in October 2020 are used.
 The aircraft are equipped with encrypted satellite communication facilities and advanced navigation aids.
 The jets are also equipped with an advanced missile warning system, a missile deflecting shield, and electronic countermeasures to provide protection from any ground-based or airborne threat.
 The aircraft are also equipped with flares and glares to mislead any missile.

 For domestic and short distance international travel, three Boeing 737 BBJ aircraft are used.
 The three Boeing 737-200 also used by the President, the Vice President or the Prime Minister were inducted in 2008.
 These aircraft have a range of 3000 to 4000 nmi and are fitted with encrypted satellite communication facilities and advanced navigation aids.
 The jets are also equipped with an advanced missile warning system, a missile deflecting shield and electronic counter measures so as to provide protection from any ground-based or airborne threats.

 Other aircraft used by other government officials are four 14-seater Embraer 135s.

 Indonesia

 Indonesia One is the Indonesian presidential plane since 2014, the business jet version of Boeing 737-800.

-As Indonesia is a sprawling archipelagic nation, the president of Indonesia frequently needs VVIP air transportation for visiting Indonesian provinces, attending international summits and meetings, and traveling on official foreign visits.
-In April 2014, Indonesia acquired Indonesia One, an aircraft dedicated for the president and the vice president and their entourage.
+As Indonesia is a sprawling archipelagic nation, the president of Indonesia frequently needs VIP air transportation for visiting Indonesian provinces, attending international summits and meetings, and traveling on official foreign visits.
+In April 2014, Indonesia acquired Indonesia One, an aircraft dedicated to transportation of the president and the vice president and their entourage.

 When Indonesia One was delivered in 2014, the government claimed the cost of operating its own aircraft would be lower than chartering Garuda aircraft.
 The aircraft is the Boeing Business Jet variant of the 737-800.
-The aircraft was designed to meet the minimum safety and security requirements of Indonesia's VVIP air transportation, and includes a modest self-defense system.
+The aircraft was designed to meet the minimum safety and security requirements of Indonesia's VIP air transportation, and includes a modest self-defense system.

 In 2020, the Indonesian government chartered a Boeing 777-300ER, registration PK-GIG, from Garuda Indonesia for special use as a presidential aircraft on long-haul flights; the aircraft is painted in a special livery.

+Iran

+The president of Iran, Ebrahim Raisi, and others died on 19 May 2024, when an Iranian Air Force Bell 212 helicopter crashed near the village of Uzi, East Azerbaijan, Iran.
+Former presidents Abolhassan Banisadr (served 1980–1981) and Mahmoud Ahmadinejad (served 2005–2013) were both involved in helicopter crashes during their terms in office, but each survived.